DaintyJet/VCHAT_SEH/README.md

    <img src="Images/SA10.png">

    * This will be used as a target rather than the default handler.
-In this case, I chose the function epilog of the main function
+In this case, I chose the function epilog of the main function.
 2. Place this address in the `SE Handler` entry for the local SEH handler.
 We do this by right-clicking and selecting *Modify* on the entry in the stack view.
 Input the Hexadecimal address of the instruction.
-(Save this address for future use)
+(Save this address for future use).

    <img src="Images/SA11.png">